SAP-samples/teched2023-DA260/exercises/dd2/README.md

   ![](images/Select_Target_Connection.jpg)

   In this example, we will replicate CDS Views from SAP S/4HANA to SAP Datasphere as target system.
-Therefore, please choose "SAP Datasphere" in the dialog:
+Therefore, please choose *SAP Datasphere* in the dialog:
   <br>
   ![](images/Select_Target_Datasphere.jpg)
   <br>
-  **Note**: The SAP Datasphere connection is automtaically ceated in your SAP Datasphere system and you do not need to create it in the "Connection" application in SAP Datasphere, where you create connection to remote systems such as the SAP S/4HANA source connection ins this example. <br>
+  **Note**: The displayed dialog shows only the connections that are supported as target system in Replication Flows.
+The SAP Datasphere connection is automtaically ceated in your SAP Datasphere system and you do not need to create it in the "Connection" application in SAP Datasphere, where you create connection to remote systems such as the SAP S/4HANA source connection ins this example. <br>

   You will recognize that the *Target Container* is automatcially being filled with the name of the space your are currently logged in.
 This is currently the expected behavior as the replication flow will always load the data to your local space where replication flow is being created in case you select SAP Datasphere as target system.
 Wirting into another space in SAP Datasphere is not yet supported. <br>